Volue-Public/energy-mesh-python/_sources/mesh_modelling.rst.txt

   The definition value types are useful for filtering attribute search results.
   For example to list only time series attributes.
-They are also useful for checking accepted object value types (in relationship attributes) when creating new objects.
+They are also useful for checking accepted target object value types (in ownership relation attributes) when creating new objects.

 Attributes are identified by IDs or paths, refer to